 The value-added tax (VAT) rate in Serbia is 20 percent.
 There is also reduced VAT of 10 percent, mainly for groceries, books, and medicines.
 VAT is charged on assets and services consumed in Serbia, as well as on imports into Serbia.

 Changes in the price of certain basic local products (for example, milk, bread, flour, and cooking oil) must be reported to the Ministry of Trade 15 days in advance, and the state has the authority to deny price increases for those goods.
-The state directly controls the price of utilities, public transportation, and telecommunication services.
-Significant black and gray market sales exist for many products, especially consumer goods, to avoid high customs and taxes.

 The Ministry of Trade Tourism and Telecommunications requires that all businesses provide adequate after-sales service and customer support.
-Consumer organizations have gained strength in Serbia.
+Consumer organizations also gained strength in Serbia.
 The National Strategy for Consumer Protection prescribes a significant extension of the obligations of local authorities; the creation of a unified register of consumer queries and claims; and the enhancement of out-of-court settlement of consumer disputes to relieve the courts and ensure a more efficient enforcement of consumer rights.